Tyrosinase inhibition, antioxidant, anti-inflammatory

 Must be formulated properly to enhance skin penetration

 This β-D-glucopyranoside is composed of a molecule of HQ bound to glucose.
 Similar in structure to HQ, arbutin inhibits tyrosinase and 5,6-dihydroxyindole-2-carboxylic acid (DHICA) polymerase activities at noncytotoxic concentrations, with the hydrolyzation of the glycosidic bond resulting in a significant reduction in melanin synthesis.5,6 In particular, arbutin seems to act as a reversible competitive inhibitor of tyrosinase (post-translational level).5 That is, the depigmenting mechanism of arbutin involves a reversible inhibition of melanosomal tyrosinase activity rather than suppressing the expression and production of tyrosinase.5 Tyrosinase is the rate-limiting enzyme that regulates melanin production and is a unique product of melanocytes.
 Therefore, agents that block tyrosinase activity, a crucial step in melanogenesis, prevent the production of the pigment melanin and are considered key cosmetic skin-whitening ingredients.
 In essence, arbutin is thought to inhibit tyrosinase activity and melanosome maturation.7

 Arbutin is available in oral supplements for bladder health.
-As the main active constituent of bearberry, which has been used in traditional medicine as a diuretic, arbutin is thought to play a role in treating urinary tract infections. ...
+As the main active constituent of bearberry, which has been used in traditional medicine as a diuretic, arbutin is thought to play a role ...